-- 1. 3 or 4 points head kick, or no 3 or 4 points (if head PSS is not in use) - 2.
-Additional point for a turning kick, or point incorrectly awarded for a turning kick - 3.
+- 1. 3 or 5 points for head kick, or no 3 or 5 points (if head PSS is not in use) - 2.
+Additional points for a turning kick, or points incorrectly awarded for a turning kick - 3.
 Penalties against the opponent only for instances of falling down, crossing the boundary line, attacking after "Kal-yeo" or attacking the fallen opponent - 4.
 Any penalty against the coach's own player - 5.
 Points gained through an illegal action-but only if referee has given the penalty, but failed to wave off the points - 6.
 Point(s) or penalty clearly awarded to wrong player (i.e., Chung falls, but referee gives falling penalty to Hong; Hong kicks, but score goes up for Chung, etc.) - 7.
-System technical problems (in this case, referee uses his/her own card)
+Any mechanical malfunction or error in time management (in this case, referee normally uses his/her own card) - 8.
+Punch point awarded to the wrong player, or technical issue regarding punch point (e.g., If two corner judges press, but one is outside the window) - 9.
+Technical points applied to the wrong kick in a sequence (e.g., Turning head kick that does not score (but judges press), immediately followed by 2-point kick to the body (not turning) that does score; the technical points pressed by the judges are scored against the body, incorrectly resulting in 4 points) - 10.
+Technical points given for a kick that is not a valid turning kick (e.g., fish kick, scorpion kick, stepping down turning kick, etc.)